-Flexible bronchoscopy is a recognized diagnostic and treatment option for BPF patients.
-Broncholeurocutaneous fistula traces have been successfully viewed using fiberoptic bronchoscopy.
-However, distal BPF has to occlude bronchial segments using a balloon in order to find one that leads to a fistula.
-Via bronchoscopy, a number of sealants have been placed directly to the fistula, including ethanol, lead plugs, fibrin, antibiotics, gel foams, and a number of other substances.
-The majority of leakage happens in peripheral situations, which increases the possibility of this strategy's effectiveness.
-For individuals who are unable to tolerate large thoracic surgical operations, it also provides an option.(2)
+Flexible bronchoscopy is a recognized diagnostic and treatment option for PAL patients.
+Bronchopleurocutaneous fistula traces have been successfully viewed using fiberoptic bronchoscopy.
+However, a distal fistula has to occlude bronchial segments using a balloon to find one that leads to a fistula.
+Via bronchoscopy, some sealants have been placed directly into the fistula, including ethanol, lead plugs, fibrin, antibiotics, gel foams, and some other substances.
+In non-septic patients, small defects measuring less than 5 mm can be effectively managed through the use of endoscopic fibrin glue or silver nitrate.23 The majority of leakage happens in peripheral situations, which increases the possibility of this strategy's effectiveness.
+For individuals who are unable to tolerate large thoracic surgical operations, it also provides an option.2